emoracle/oracle-apex-as-a-container/README.md

 This bash-file
 - pulls and instantiate the latest Oracle Free DB from container-registry.oracle.com
 - installs the latest APEX installation on the container
+- installs your sql-statements (e.g. for creating a user, workspace e.a.)
 - installs the latest ORDS software on the container

 The resulting container has a working Oracle APEX installation running on http://localhost:8080